An introduction to the categorical p-adic Langlands program: Background on category theory

 \begin{defn} A Grothendieck abelian category is {\em locally coherent} if it is compactly generated, and if its full subcategory of compact objects is abelian.
 (See for example~\cite[Thm.\ 1.6]{MR1434441} for some equivalent characterisations of this notion.) \end{defn}

 The following definition is~\cite[Def.~6.2.7]{MR3730514}.

-\begin{df} We say that a $t$-structure on a stable $\infty$-category admitting filtered colimits is {\em coherent} if it is right complete and commutes with filtered colimits, and if furthermore $\cC^{\heartsuit}$ is locally coherent. \end{df}
+\begin{df} We say that a $t$-structure on a stable $\infty$-category admitting filtered colimits is {\em coherent} if it is right complete and is compatible with filtered colimits, and if furthermore $\cC^{\heartsuit}$ is locally coherent. \end{df}

 Since the compact objects of a locally coherent abelian category form an abelian subcategory (by definition), a coherent $t$-structure in particular satisfies the equivalent conditions of Lemma~\ref{lem:coherent objects}.